The Vicon Retarget app is installed with Evoke. You can start it in any of these ways:

 Rotation constraints (R Constraints) serve a similar purpose to position targets, but constrain the rotation of joints in the retarget.

-- As with position constraints (see Add position constraints), click on the target bone then the source bone (or select from the lists on the right), and then click Add R Constraint.
+- As with position constraints (see Add position constraints), click on the target bone then Ctrl+click the source bone (or select from the lists on the right), and then in the Retarget Setup panel, click Add R Constraint.

-Each rotation constraint is added to the list on the Retarget Setup tab and is also displayed graphically.
+Each rotation constraint is added to the list in the Retarget Setup panel and is also displayed graphically.

 In general, add a rotation constraint for each bone in the target skeleton.
 You can use the same source bone for multiple target bones; this is necessary if the target skeleton has more bones than the source skeleton in the same body segment.